bstaub/mabr7/README.md

 - Sign up: Create user account
 - Log in: General login or during checkout
-- Role based authentication (isAdmin,)
+- Role based authentication (isAdmin, authuser)
 - Checkout: As registered user / guest
-- BS??

 #### Account

 - Create new shop user accounts / Double Logged id with
-- Login with existing user account
+- Login with existing user account and password
-- Password
 - User Profile page shows Firstname, Lastname, Email, Photo is updatedable
-- Order history is visible to logged in users
 - Role base authentication via Firebase, roles can be assigned to users like isAdmin
+- Order history is visible to logged in users (not finished yet)

 ### Security

+- API are currently in github to allow teacher to testing the app (this is no go for production!!)
 - FireBase Security Rules for Shop User / Admin
-- !!!
-TODO
+- tables are only writeable for authenticated user

 ### General